 Together, let's explore a few examples of ambiguity.
 We'll see how it's used and how you can add it to your toolkit for your next big piece.

-Let's continue with some more examples of ambiguity.
+Let's take a look at some common examples of ambiguity.
 Hopefully, these will get the wheels turning so you can incorporate a little bit into your everyday speech and writing.
 Each of these general examples of ambiguity can carry double meanings:

-Marcy gave a bath to her daughter wearing a pink tutu.
+Marcy got the bath ready for her daughter wearing a pink tutu.

 Was Marcy wearing the tutu?
 Or was her daughter?